re-data/dbt-re-data/README.md

 dbt_re_data is mostly intended to be used with `re_data` python package.
 But you can also add only dbt part to your project.

+# Schema
+All models created by re_data have custom schema with `re` suffix.
+First part of schema is taken as usual from your project profile configuration

 ## Variables
 The following variables need to be defined in your dbt_project.yml: